kingcreek/42-Malloc_tester/README.md

 # TODO
--Bypass minilibx (self reminder: if i can't resolve the address, i skip the call ?)
+-Bypass minilibx (self reminder: if i can't resolve the address, i skip the call ?) 🤬

--Give control to the terminal to interact with input commands (maybe finish, need some test)
+~~-Give control to the terminal to interact with input commands (maybe finish, need some test)~~ DONE

--Change count system, because don't work if correctly protected malloc it's called dynamically inside a infinite loop (self reminder maybe a chance to work in (baseaddr + offset) taking advantage of the backtrace ?)
+~~-Change count system, because don't work if correctly protected malloc it's called dynamically inside a infinite loop (self reminder maybe a chance to work in (baseaddr + offset) taking advantage of the backtrace ?)~~ DONE